-It is now five years since the Bioprocess Pilot Facility (BPF) was officially opened.
+It is now been over five years since the Bioprocess Pilot Facility (BPF) was officially opened.
 This facility is an independent entity, where a partnership of DSM, Corbion and TU Delft undertakes research and education in support of the next generation of biotech processes.
 The main focus is on the upscaling of laboratory-proven processes in the pharmaceutical, nutrition and biochemical fields.

 BPF - Bioprocess Pilot Facility – is without a doubt a unique site.
 At DSM’s former penicillin development factory in Delft (NL), industry and education have joined forces to conduct research into the potential for upscaling of innovative biotech processes.
 One important study in the BPF pre-processing module is investigating the use of biomass as a source of sugars for fermentation processes.
 For the front-end processes, BPF can now has a recently-installed turnkey plant at its disposal, for which the reactor vessels and in-line filter were supplied by Büchi.
 Suurmond assumed the role of prime contractor.

 One of the fields of research at BPF is fermentation.
 In this process, sugars are first extracted from biomass by means of steam explosion and hydrolysis.
 These sugars are then fermented by micro organisms to produce new products.

 Because the BPF is housed at the site of the former DSM penicillin development works, it has an extensive pool of machines and installations at its disposal for a variety of processes.
 These range from blending and crystallization to separation of substances by filtration and centrifuge.
 However, because there was no equipment on hand for the steam explosion process, the BPF approached Suurmond for a turnkey solution.

 Suurmond was designated primary contractor for this project, coordinating all contact with and between the various suppliers.
 The parties involved were: